 How much notice must Montana landlords provide before evicting a tenant?

 Montana law requires a 3-Day Notice for nonpayment of rent and a 3-Day Notice to Cure or Vacate for lease violations.
-Different tenancies have various notification periods: 7 days for week-to-week and 30 days for month-to-month tenancies.
+Different tenancies have different notification periods: 7 days for week-to-week and 30 days for month-to-month tenancies.
 Fixed-term leases do not require notice at the term end for eviction unless early termination is for a lease violation.

 Are there specific safety requirements for rental properties in Montana?